felicebodziony680-code/gpt-image-2/README.md

 ## Field Notes Overview

-[GPT Image 2](https://www.jxp.com/gpt-image/gpt-image-2) feels most useful when the real goal is fast visual iteration instead of treating every image generation pass like a final production step.
+[GPT Image 2](https://www.jxp.com/gpt-image/gpt-image-2) feels most useful when the real goal is fast visual iteration instead of treating every generation pass like a final production step.

 This repository now uses a field-notes style theme.
 The idea is to make the page feel more like a compact working reference for prompt testing, concept comparison, and early creative decision-making.